mitchelllisle/data-privacy-papers/README.md

 problem into a mixed integer non-linear programming.
-To further overcome non-smoothness of the reformulated problem, the customized $\ell_1-$surrogate Lagrangian relaxation method with convergence guarantees is proposed to solve the problem in a distributed privacy-preserving manner. {The effectiveness, optimality, and scalability of the proposed methodologies for the synergy problem are validated via numerical simulations.
+To further overcome non-smoothness of the reformulated problem, the customized $\ell_1-$surrogate Lagrangian relaxation method with convergence guarantees is proposed to solve the problem in a distributed privacy-preserving manner.
+The effectiveness, optimality, and scalability of the proposed methodologies for the synergy problem are validated via numerical simulations.
 Simulation results also indicate that computing tasks can be delayed and migrated within the